 And now, let’s create the quote.

-How to proceed working with this order – from scheduling production and materials planning to shipping – this is demonstrated in our videos about customer relations management and production management.
+How to proceed to work with this order – from scheduling production and materials planning to shipping – this is demonstrated in our videos about customer relations management and production management.

 If you have products with certain configurable parameters, which have a limited number of options, then “BOM with parameters” functionality is designed to easily manage all the possible combinations and variations.